Abstract designs derived from nature

 I've discovered that nature natural colours, shapes and textures make for great abstract art-like results and which are fascinating to witness emerge during the digital 'darkroom' process I use to 'develop' them from my original photo-images.
 You never really know what might result from an image of a pomegranate tree, bullrush, copse of trees or lush herbaceous border until you start the process and I love that.

-When I saw 'Carnaby' emerge, it's retro look so reminded of 1960s psychedelic 'Swinging London' with its iconic fashion and music.
+When I saw 'Psychedelique' emerge, it's retro look so reminded of 1960s 'Swinging London' with its iconic fashion and music.
 I first visited London on a school trip towards the end of the decade and instantly fell in love with it all.
-Carnaby Street was the place to go for fashion and so when I was thinking of a collection name for the design it just had to be 'Carnaby'.
+Carnaby Street was the place to go for 'right-on', 'groovy' fashion - much of which was in vibrant multi-colour patterns and often refeered to as 'psychedelic' ('man').
+You dig?
+No?
+You're such a 'square'!

 - The Abstracts